Active Prompt Learning with Vision-Language Model Priors: Related Work

 \section{Related Work}

-\textbf{Prompt Learning in Vision-Language Models.} To address the inefficiency of fine-tuning all VLM parameters, CoOp~\cite{zhou2022learning} proposes prompt learning focused on compact prompts for efficient adaptation.
-Subsequent works~\cite{zhou2022conditional,khattak2023maple, khattak2023self,park2024prompt,li2023gradient} have further developed CoOp, adopting model-centric approaches such as modifying prompt architectures~\cite{khattak2023maple} and learning objectives~\cite{zhu2023prompt}.
-For instance, MaPle~\cite{khattak2023maple} incorporates multi-modal prompts that jointly consider both VLM encoders, while ProGrad~\cite{zhu2023prompt} introduces an auxiliary loss term to maintain general knowledge of CLIP.
-In contrast, PCB~\cite{bang2024active} efficiently adapts VLMs from a data-centric perspective by employing an active learning with a pseudo class-balanced acquisition function.
+\textbf{Prompt learning in vision-language models.} To address the inefficiency of fine-tuning all VLM parameters, CoOp~\citep{zhou2022learning} proposes prompt learning focused on compact prompts for efficient adaptation.
+Subsequent works~\citep{zhou2022conditional,khattak2023maple, khattak2023self,park2024prompt,li2023gradient} have further developed CoOp, adopting model-centric approaches such as modifying prompt architectures~\citep{khattak2023maple} and learning objectives~\citep{zhu2023prompt}.
+For instance, MaPle~\citep{khattak2023maple} incorporates multi-modal prompts that jointly consider both VLM encoders, while ProGrad~\citep{zhu2023prompt} introduces an auxiliary loss term to maintain general knowledge of CLIP.
+In contrast, PCB~\citep{bang2024active} efficiently adapts VLMs from a data-centric perspective by employing an active learning with a pseudo class-balanced acquisition function.
 While PCB's acquisition focuses on mitigating the imbalanced prior knowledge of VLMs, we fully exploit VLM priors across the proposed method.

-\textbf{Active Learning in the Era of Foundation Models.} We are in an era where foundation models, such as CLIP~\cite{radford2021learning}, SAM~\cite{kirillov2023segment}, and GPT-4~\cite{achiam2023gpt}, dominate a wide range of downstream tasks.
+\textbf{Active learning in the era of foundation models.} We are in an era where foundation models, such as CLIP~\citep{radford2021learning}, SAM~\citep{kirillov2023segment}, and GPT-4~\citep{achiam2023gpt}, dominate a wide range of downstream tasks.
 Their impressive generalization capabilities may imply that the role of active learning is becoming less significant.
-However, recent studies continue to actively leverage the prior knowledge embedded in foundation models~\cite{kimactive,gupte2024revisiting,bayer2024activellm,wan2023survey} to further enhance budget efficiency with active learning.
-For instance, ALC~\cite{kimactive} introduces correction queries to refine SAM-generated labels in semantic segmentation tasks, while ActiveLLM~\cite{bayer2024activellm} addresses the cold start problem by utilizing LLMs in text classification tasks.
-Here, we fully leverage VLM priors to enhance performance in image classification tasks.
+However, recent studies continue leveraging the prior knowledge embedded in foundation models~\citep{kimactive,gupte2024revisiting,bayer2024activellm,wan2023survey} to further enhance budget efficiency with active learning.
+For instance, ALC~\citep{kimactive} introduces correction queries to refine SAM-generated labels in semantic segmentation tasks, while ActiveLLM~\citep{bayer2024activellm} addresses the cold start problem by utilizing LLMs in text classification tasks.
+We fully leverage VLM priors to enhance budget efficiency in active learning for image classification tasks.